nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 >
 > -- "RISC-V Supervisor Binary Interface Specification" v2.0-rc1

 `Console Putchar` is a function that outputs the character passed as an argument to the debug console.
-We'll use this function to output the string one character at a time.

-Once the implementation is complete, let's run it using `run.sh`.
-If you see `Hello World!` displayed as shown below, it's a success.
+### Try it out

+Let's try your implementation.
+You should see `Hello World!` if it works:

 ```plain
 $ ./run.sh